MartMonster/Software-Engineering-Belsimpel/README.md

 To run the dockerized version of this project you need `docker` and `docker-compose`.

 ### How to run
 In both the root directory and in the `foosball-ranking` directory rename the `default.env` file to `.env`.
-If you want to change the database properties make sure to rename them in both files, otherwise it will not work.
+If you want to change the database properties make sure to rename them in both files (and run `docker-compose down -v` if you have started the database before), otherwise it will not work.

 Then run `docker-compose up` in the root directory.
-To see changes after editing project files, you need to either restart the application by running `docker-compose up --build` or following the `How to run` instructions in the `Dev` section.
+To see changes after editing project (or `.env`) files, you need to either restart the application by running `docker-compose up --build` or following the `How to run` instructions in the `Dev` section.

 ## Dev (with live update)
 ### Prerequisites